Want to hear the audio version of this blog post? Just click play below!

 The lessons here are twofold:

 1) You don’t need to break the bank chasing exposure to get recruited to play college baseball.
 KPB’s resources have helped players with tight budgets successfully navigate the recruiting process, so you won’t have to do it alone.
 In the age of the internet, exposure can be created instantly online.
-We talk about free alternatives to things like expensive showcases Flatground App provide the same types of exposure to college coaches as a showcase, and they do it for free.and how to use technology to save money and get recruited .
-Networks like the one created by
+We talk about free alternatives to things like expensive showcases This article is your go to resource on how to do it for free.and how to use technology to save money and get recruited .
+Want to use video and social media to create meaningful exposure?

-2) If you have financial resources to invest, you should invest in your development, because having developed skills leads to easier, cheaper, and more effective exposure and interest from college coaches.
-Put your time and effort into development and it will not only give you the best chance at making it to the next level, but also save you from wasting money on premature or unnecessary exposure.
+2) If you have financial resources to invest, you should invest in your development (getting better!), because having developed skills leads to easier, cheaper, and more effective exposure and interest from college coaches.
+Put your time and effort into getting better and it will not only give you the best chance at making it to the next level, but also save you from wasting money on premature or unnecessary exposure.

 Creating Your Development Plan